-Coltsfoot is an antibacterial herb typically used to reduce inflammation and help condition hair.
+Coltsfoot (INCI: Tussilago Farfara) is an antibacterial herb typically used to reduce inflammation and help condition hair.
 It’s full of Vitamins A, C and B, as well as minerals like Manganese, Calcium and Zinc.

 Some people use Coltsfoot to help stimulate hair growth and fight against dryness and irritated scalp conditions.
-Others say Coltsfoot is effective to decrease or get rid of dandruff.
+Others say it’s effective to decrease or get rid of dandruff.

 Many people recommend Coltsfoot as part of a trio (Coltsfoot, Horsetail and Nettle) of herbs to help condition, soften and strengthen the hair.
 I choose to use it in combination with a many herbs.
 Check out what’s currently in my spray bottle (as of Nov 2 2014) below: